Your search returned 112 cottages.

 Polperro has managed to retain its traditional charm with narrow streets and pretty cottages.
 The streets are in fact so narrow that they are pedestrianised.
 Horse drawn carriages take visitors down to the harbour from the car park.

+Take a trip to the popular coastal ports of Looe, Polruan, Charlestown or Fowey.
 Boat trips can be taken from the harbour up towards Fowey.
-The men who run the trips will usually provide a commentary en-route to Fowey of the area's past.
+The people who run the trips will usually provide a commentary en-route to Fowey of the area's past.
 There is a small beach at low tide and a natural pool that is often used for swimming.
+Seaton offers surfers a fabulous hidden spot on its pebbly shores with consistent waves to enjoy here, a rare find in this area.
+Further inland you will find the towns of Lostwithiel, Bodmin or St Austell, the latter of which featuring the famous Eden Project attraction.

 If you are looking for a beautiful destination for a holiday in Cornwall, browse our range of cottages in Polperro.